CyRamos/cyramos.github.io/_posts/2025-10-02-one-telegram-message-one-ddos-group-what-can-we-uncover?.md

     - CTI
 ---

-# One Telegram Message, One DDoS Group: What Can We Uncover?

 ## What Can We Learn from Cybercrime Forum Posts?
 When browsing through cybercrime forums or encrypted messaging platforms, have you ever stopped to really examine what’s being shared?
 These posts—often written in coded language or filled with technical jargon—can contain a goldmine of information for investigators and analysts.
 But what exactly makes them so interesting?
 And more importantly, what kind of details can we extract from them to push an investigation forward?
 In this post, we’ll take a closer look at real examples and break down how to interpret them, identify key indicators, and leverage their contents for deeper cyber threat intelligence.